Heinz Lammerding

 Heinz Lammerding (27 August 1905 – 13 January 1971) was a German SS officer convicted of war crimes during the Nazi era.
 During World War II, he commanded the SS Panzer Division Das Reich that perpetrated the Tulle and the Oradour-sur-Glane massacres in occupied France.
 After the war, Lammerding was convicted in absentia for having ordered the murder of approximately 750 French civilians, but remained protected by Germany after serving a prison sentence there.

 War-crimes trial

 In 1953, Lammerding was tried in France for war crimes, for ordering two massacres in 1944: at Tulle and at Oradour-sur-Glane.
-He was sentenced to death in absentia by the court of Bordeaux, but he was never extradited from West Germany nor was he ever sentenced by a German court.
+The 2024 PBS documentary "Village of Death: Oradour-sur-Glane 1944" describes Lammerding holding a meeting in June 1944 in Limoges where he discussed wanting to inflict brutal retribution on a French village in order to teach a lesson to the French resistance.
+It is described in the documentary that French collaborator, Jean Fiyol, suggested Oradour-sur-Glane because it was a quiet village that would not attract outside attention.
+The massacre was carried out by SS Officer Adolf Diekmann.
+The documentary does not delve into the specifics of Lammerding's order and whether Diekmann's actions may have exceeded what Lammerding had intended with his order.
+Lammerding was sentenced to death in absentia by the court of Bordeaux, but he was never extradited from West Germany nor was he ever sentenced by a German court.
 According to Danny S. Parker, Lammerding had already been tried in West Germany, convicted of war crimes and had served a prison sentence.
 He, therefore, was not subject to extradition under the Bonn constitution, much to the consternation of the French.
 They threatened to send in a commando unit to seize him, as the Israelis did in the case of Adolf Eichmann.
 However, before this could occur, Lammerding died in 1971 from cancer.